libretro/docs/docs/guides/accessibility.md

 ## How to enable Accessibility

-While Accessibility has been availble in RetroArch since v1.8.2, it is turned off by default.
+While Accessibility has been available in RetroArch since v1.8.2, it is turned off by default.
 To turn it on, one can turn it on from the in-RetroArch menu by pressing right, up seven times, enter (or x on Linux), and the right.
 Otherwise, running the RetroArch executable with the --accessibility flag will override the configuration setting and turn on accessibility.

 ## OS requirements